Watch this video on why girls need mentors in STEM.

 2017 GLI/STEAM Academy

-The Women’s Foundation of Florida is excited to host our annual Girls Leadership Institute and STEAM Academy on Saturday, May 20, 2017.
-The program will be held at Palm Beach State College in Palm Beach Gardens.
+The Women’s Foundation of Florida is excited to host our first Girls Leadership Institute and STEAM Academy in Belle Glade at Palm Beach State College on Saturday, September 16, 2017.
 The program is aimed at empowering girls to be leaders in Science, Technology, Engineering, Arts and Mathematics.
 The program will provide unique workshops for middle and high school girls including hands-on projects in the STEAM fields.
 Our goal is to inspire more girls (especially underserved girls from diverse communities) to recognize their leadership skills and lean into the power of STEAM.
 Yes we want to engage girls already passionate about STEAM, but we encourage you to also nominate girls struggling with these fields who need additional support and inspiration.

 Separate age appropriate tracks will be held for a full day of STEAM and leadership training to help the girls: